Brachyglottis lagopus

 Brachyglottis lagopus, commonly called mountain daisy or yellow rock daisy, is a small flowering plant native to New Zealand.
 B. lagopus is a variable species and can have large and very hairy leaves, and in other regions it has small leaves.
 Its flowers are yellow.

+Description

+Brachyglottis lagopus may grow up to 45 cm tall, but is generally smaller.
+The leaves form a rosette appressed to the ground, but may become erect or spreading, occasionally forming multiple rosettes.
+The leaves may reach 25 cm long and are variably hairy, but are often covered in dense trichomes.
+The inflorescence can bear up to 50 yellow capitula, each 8–18 mm in diameter.
+A capitulum is composed of 8–18 ray florets and 14–72 disc florets.
+Fruit are achenes up to 6 mm long and bear a setose pappus.